Sea Moss Benefits for Hair: Nature's Secret for Healthier Locks

 Should I eat sea moss or just apply it to my hair?

 Both approaches offer benefits.
-Topical application provides immediate external benefits, while consumption supports hair health from within.
-Combining both methods often yields the best results.
+Topical application may provide early external benefits, while consumption may support hair health from within.* Combining both methods often yields the best results.

 How do I know if I'm using high-quality sea moss?